 You should always speak to your vet for specific advice on desexing.

 Are you thinking about using your non-desexed cat or dog for breeding in NSW?
-Check our dedicated resources for breeders to learn more about caring for your pets and their litters, as well as legal requirements for NSW breeders.
+Learn more about caring for your pets and their litters, as well as legal requirements for NSW breeders.

 The benefits of desexing cats and dogs